fraserxu/electron-pdf/README.md

     -w | --outputWait          Integer – Time to wait (in MS) between page load and PDF creation.
                                          If used in conjunction with -e this will override the default timeout of 10 seconds
+    --ignoreCertificateErrors  Boolean - If true, all certificate errors thrown by Electron will be ignored.
+This can be used to accept self-signed and untrusted certificates.
+You should be aware of the security implications of setting this flag. false - default
 ```

 Find more information on [Electron Security here](https://github.com/electron/electron/blob/master/docs/tutorial/security.md).